✦ Summer 2026 · 5 Days of Hands-On Fun

 "My goal is to turn a strong vision into a structured, engaging experience where every child can learn and grow with confidence."

-As Chief Executive Officer (CEO), I lead the vision and operations of the camp — from schedules to activities — ensuring everything runs smoothly and efficiently.
+As CEO and Founder, I lead the vision and operations of the camp — from schedules to activities — ensuring everything runs smoothly, efficiently, and with plenty of heart.

 Invested in AI